mustafa-gokce/ardupilot-software-development/environment-setup/simulation-starter-script.md

 `sudo chmod +x ardu-sim.sh`

+10. Run the script.

+`./ardu-sim.sh`

 11. Open another terminal and connect to the vehicle using MAVProxy.

 `mavproxy.py --master 127.0.0.1:14550`

-Below is the final version of the ardu-sim.sh shell script.
+12. Below is the final version of the ardu-sim.sh shell script.

 ```
 #!/bin/bash
 screen -S vehicle -d -m bash -c "./arducopter -S --model + --speedup 1 --defaults parameters/copter.parm -I0"
 screen -S proxy -d -m bash -c "mavproxy.py --master tcp:127.0.0.1:5760 --out 127.0.0.1:14550"`
 ```

+13. To retrieve simulation software binary session, do the below.

+`screen -r vehicle`

+14. To exit the simulation software binary session, press Ctrl+a, d and ENTER.

+15. To retrieve MAVProxy session, do the below.

+`screen -r proxy`

+16. To exit the MAVProxy session, press Ctrl+a, d and ENTER.

+17. To stop the simulation software binary session, do the below.

+`screen -S vehicle -X quit`

+19. To stop the MAVProxy session, do the below.

+`screen -S proxy -X quit`

+21. To stop both of them at the same time, do the below.

+`killall screen`